 How can I use Gemini models in Vertex AI?

 Gemini models are available through the Vertex AI API.
-You can use Gemini 1.5 Pro and Flash for multimodal tasks, fine-tune existing models, or access pre-trained variants through Model Garden.
+You can use Gemini 2.5 Pro, Flash, and Flash-Lite for multimodal tasks with up to 1 million tokens of context, adapt models with supervised fine-tuning, or access pre-trained variants through Model Garden.
 Integration is possible via REST API, Python SDK, or directly in Vertex AI Workbench.

 When should I use AutoML instead of Custom Training?